cnrancher/docs-octopus/docs/en/installation.md

 ```

 The command removes nearly all the Kubernetes components associated with the
-chart and deletes the release.
+chart and deletes the Helm release.

 ### Helm Chart and Octopus Support